delasign/swiftui-starter-project/README.md

 4. <a href="https://www.delasign.com/blog/how-to-listen-for-key-presses-in-a-macos-swiftui-app/?utm=swiftui-starter-project">How to listen for key presses in a MacOS SwiftUI app 🔗</a>
 5. <a href="https://www.delasign.com/blog/how-to-place-focus-on-a-view-in-swiftui/?utm=swiftui-starter-project">How to place focus on a view in SwiftUI 🔗</a>
 6. <a href="https://www.delasign.com/blog/how-to-use-an-emptyview-within-a-function-with-return-type-some-view/?utm=swiftui-starter-project">How to use an EmptyView within a function with return type some View 🔗</a>
+7. <a href="https://www.delasign.com/blog/how-to-delete-a-macos-app-built-from-xcode/?utm=swiftui-starter-project">How to delete a MacOS app built from XCode 🔗</a>